Vietnamese people in the Czech Republic

-Vietnamese people in the Czech Republic, including citizens and non-citizens, are the third-largest ethnic minority in the country overall (after the Slovaks and Ukrainians), numbering more than 83,000 people according to the 2011 census.
+Vietnamese people in the Czech Republic, including citizens and non-citizens, are the third-largest ethnic minority in the country overall (after Slovaks and Ukrainians), and the largest Asian ethnic group, numbering more than 38,000 people according to the 2021 census.

-It is the third-largest Vietnamese diaspora in Europe, and one of the most populous Vietnamese diasporas of the world.
+It is the third-largest Vietnamese diaspora in Europe, after Germany and France, and one of the most populous Vietnamese diasporas of the world.

+Demographics

+According to the 1991 census, there were 421 ethnic Vietnamese in the Czech Republic.
 According to the 2001 census, there were 17,462 ethnic Vietnamese in the Czech Republic.
+In the 2011 census, 29,660 people listed their ethnicity as Vietnamese.
+In the 2021 census, 31,469 people listed their ethnicity as Vietnamese, and 7,254 other people listed Vietnamese ethnicity as one of two their ethnicities (making it 38,723 people in total).

-The Vietnamese population has grown very rapidly since then, with the Czech Statistics Office estimating that there were 62,842 Vietnamese citizens residing in the Czech Republic in December 2020 (not including those with Czech citizenship).
-Nguyen, the most common Vietnamese surname, is now the 9th most common surname in the entire country.
+Nguyen, the most common Vietnamese surname, was the 9th most common surname in the Czech Republic in 2011, when 21,020 people with this surname were registered.

+The largest group of Vietnamese people (about 16,000, including those with temporary residence) lives in Prague.
+About 2,500–3,000 people are registered in each of the other largest cities in the Czech Republic – Brno, Ostrava and Plzeň.
+The main centre of the Vietnamese community is Cheb, with about 3,300 people.

 History

-Vietnamese immigrants began settling in Czechoslovakia during the Communist period, when they were invited as guest workers by the Czechoslovak government.
-Migration was encouraged by Vietnamese authorities, in the hope that the migrants would return with skills and training.

-Following the collapse of communism in Czechoslovakia, many Vietnamese people decided to remain in the country rather than return home.
-This first generation of immigrants has traditionally made a living as vendors in street markets or stalls.
-In recent years, however, a significant number have moved towards establishing their own businesses and integrating more broadly into society, similar to the experience of other overseas Vietnamese in Western countries.
+Vietnamese immigrants began settling in the Czech Republic during the communist period, when Vietnam, which sought to bolster its skilled workforce, sent students and guest workers to socialist Czechoslovakia for education and training.
+The Vietnamese communist government was told to pay the western communist countries for their help in the Vietnam War.
+In lieu of money, they sent their citizens there as indentured workers for subsistence wages.
+Following the collapse of communism in Czechoslovakia, a significant number have moved towards establishing their own businesses and integrating more broadly into society, similar to the experience of other overseas Vietnamese in Western countries.
 However, the small business sector remains the key economic domain of first-generation Vietnamese people in the Czech Republic.

-Vietnamese immigration continued during the 1990s and 2000s, with Vietnam being one of the countries targeted by the Czech Republic's skilled migration programme.

-Geography

-The largest group of Vietnamese people (13,995 in 2020) lives in Prague, and 2% of the population of Karlovy Vary Region have Vietnamese citizenship, with the border town of Cheb being a main centre for Vietnamese people.
-Also the northernmost part of Bohemia – around the town of Varnsdorf – has a significant Vietnamese population.